Oenothera lindheimeri

 Oenothera lindheimeri, commonly known as Lindheimer's beeblossom, white gaura, pink gaura, Lindheimer's clockweed, and Indian feather, is a species of Oenothera.
 Several of its common names derive from the genus Gaura, in which this species was formerly placed.

 The perennial plant is native to southern Louisiana and Texas.
-The specific epithet is after Ferdinand Jacob Lindheimer, a German-born botanist who collected extensively in Texas for Harvard University professor Asa Gray.
-It is commonly grown as an ornamental plant.
+The specific epithet is after Ferdinand Jacob Lindheimer, a German-American botanist who extensively studied the plants of Texas for Harvard University professor Asa Gray.
+It is somewhat commonly grown as an ornamental plant in North America.

 Description

 Oenothera lindheimeri is a perennial herbaceous plant growing to 50 to 150 cm tall, with densely clustered branched stems growing from an underground rhizome.
 The leaves are finely hairy, lanceolate, 1 to 9 cm long and 1 to 13 mm broad, with a coarsely toothed margin.

 The flowers are produced on a 10 to 80 cm inflorescence; they are pink or white, 2 to 3 cm in diameter, with four petals 10 to 15 mm long and long hairlike stamens, and are produced from the beginning of spring until the first frost.